 by Gayle Sulik, Philadelphia Inquirer, October 31, 2012

-Every October, Susan G. Komen for the Cure’s pink-ribbon celebration marks Breast Cancer Awareness Month.
-But when a woman with breast cancer reads a Race for the Cure flier that says “Check out the merchandise now,” what is she supposed to think?
-In its endless efforts to expand its consumer base, Komen has lost sight of the fact that the consumers are people – people so committed to the cause that they will turn away from its largest and wealthiest charity.
+In its endless efforts to expand its consumer base, Susan G. Komen for the Cure has lost sight of the fact that the consumers are people – people so committed to the cause that they will turn away from its largest and wealthiest charity.
 Read More

 by Gayle Sulik, Girl w, Pen, September 27, 2012